Admission to the Electrical Engineering

 *For transfer students the EE 110 course is waived as a prerequisite course, but must be taken during the first Winter quarter at WWU.

-*If students don't complete MATH 124 and PHYS 161 fall quarter, they could be delayed a year.
+*If students don't complete MATH 124 and PHYS 161 by the end of fall quarter, they will not be able to complete the degree in four years.

 Spring Quarter Application Due Date: Applications are accepted at the end of Spring Quarter every year.
 The due date for Spring quarter 2017 is Friday, June 2nd by noon.
 Only complete, on-time applications will be considered.
 Applicants will be notified by email before the end of June.
 Accepted students will start major courses the following Fall quarter.